What Is The Best Hand Saw For Cutting Wood (Or Metal)?

-While walking in the aisle of a hardware shop or browsing on Amazon, you will find different types of saws.
-Sometimes, it may be overwhelming to decide the right type of saw for any DIY project, especially for beginners.
-In this post, we will cover the types of saw that are available out there and their best uses.
+With the wide array of options, it can become overwhelming to decide on the right tools for your DIY projects.
+This product review uncovers the 5 most common types of hand saws for everyday tasks.
+While walking in the aisle of a hardware store or browsing on Amazon, you will often find different types of hand saws.
+For beginners, and sometimes even seasoned DIY specialists, it can be difficult to match the saw type to the task at hand.
+In this post, we will discuss the types of hand saws available out there and their best uses.

-- Basically, hacksaws are used to cut metals
+- Hacksaws are primarily used to cut metals

 - You can also use them to cut plastic pipes during plumbing jobs or making a plastic fence.